shubhammalik19/EasyBackupSSH/README.md

 4️⃣ Choose Your Backup Folder

-Select where you want to save your backup files on your computer.
+Select where you want to save your backup files on your local computer.

 5️⃣ Select What to Download

-    All Files – Backup everything.
+🔹 All Files – Backup everything.
-    Without Images – Exclude .jpg, .jpeg, .png, .gif files.
+🔹 Without Images – Exclude .jpg, .jpeg, .png, .gif files.
-    Only Images – Download only image files.
+🔹 Only Images – Download only image files.
 6️⃣ Click "Download" & Monitor Progress

-    The app connects via SSH, finds public_html folders, and starts syncing files.
+✅ The app connects via SSH, finds public_html folders, and starts syncing files.
-    The progress is shown in a table.
+✅ The progress is shown in a table for easy tracking.
-    Cancel anytime by clicking "Close".
+✅ Cancel anytime by clicking "Close".
 📦 Requirements

+Ensure you have these installed:

     Python 3.8+
-    paramiko (for SSH)
+    paramiko (for SSH connection)
     rsync (for fast file syncing)
     tkinter (for GUI)

-To install dependencies, run:
+To install all dependencies, run:

 pip install -r requirements.txt